rovsuite/monterey/README.md

 Linux: Install SDL version 1.2.15 (sudo apt-get install libsdl-dev).
 Then open Monterey.pro in Qt Creator and select Desktop as your target.
 Then click run and it should run just fine.

-OSX: Open Monterey.pro in Qt Creator, select Desktop as your target and click run.
+OSX: First, download [SDL's Runtime Library for Mac](http://www.libsdl.org/release/SDL-1.2.15.dmg).
+Install the framework to /Library/Frameworks.
+Then, open Monterey.pro in Qt Creator, select Desktop as your target and click run.
 It should build without any problems.

 Windows: Development work is done primarily with MinGW, so that is the recommended compiler although MSVC has been used as well.
 You can install MinGW when you install Qt or through the Qt SDK maintenance tool.
 Open Monterey.pro in Qt Creator, select Desktop as your target and click run.
 It should build and run just fine!